Carrier Vs York: Which HVAC Brand To Choose?

 How Much Does It Cost To Install A Carrier Or York AC?

 Companies like Carrier and York have been operating for years.
-Both brands offer different models, which all have their own costs.
+Both brands offer different models, which all have their costs.

-For instance, a 1500-square foot home would need a 1.5-ton air conditioning unit.
+For instance, a 1500-square-foot home would need a 1.5-ton air conditioning unit.
 The cost of installation will be approximately $4,900.

 On the other hand, a 2600-square-foot home would need a 4-ton Carrier air conditioning unit.
 Thus, it would cost approximately $6,640.